Last Updated on

 Other writing opportunities

-Others also choose to make money as a ghostwriter for famous personalities, like writing the autobiography and tell-all books of celebrities.
+Moreover, you could choose to make money as a ghostwriter for famous personalities, like writing autobiographies and thought leadership pieces.

 1. Create a writing portfolio.

 It would help if you had a portfolio for businesses and media entities to see your writing skills.
 Start by setting up a free blog on websites like WordPress.
 You can start building your portfolio by going through your student essays, blog posts, and professional writing work.

 Gradually build this portfolio by adding more and more works, whether paid or purely for your leisure.

 There are many online writers’ communities - be it on Facebook groups or online forums like Reddit or Quora.
 Joining such communities not only helps you build a network but also make informed and competitive rates.

 3. Be on the lookout for postings.

 You can showcase your work and constantly check postings on Airtasker.
 Writing opportunities may come up from time to time.
 Add credibility to your profile by listing down courses you’ve taken and writing jobs you’ve done in the past.

 Create your profile and start browsing jobs in minutesStart earning now